efano/bi-variate-prop/README.md

 visually filter power plants within 500 kilometers from the click location, then click on a power plant location circle to display its attributes and distance from the original click point.

-Languages: JavaScript, HTML, CSS/
+Languages: JavaScript, HTML, CSS\
-Libraries: Leaflet/
+Libraries: Leaflet\
 Data Sources: [U.S. Energy Information Administration](https://www.eia.gov/electricity/data/eia923/)